EPMatt/mvc-example/readme.md

 ## Copyright Notice
 DBOrders is property work of [Matteo Agnoletto (@EPMatt)](https://epmatt.com).

 The web app uses [DataTables](https://datatables.net/) for adding functionality to HTML tables.
 DataTables is licensed under the [MIT License](./lic/datatables.txt).

 Fonts from the  [Inter font family](https:/github.com/rsms/inter) are used.
 These fonts are licensed under the [MIT License](./lic/inter.txt).

+The web app also uses Github's [Octicons](https://github.com/primer/octicons/).
+Octicons are licensed under the [MIT License](./lic/octicons.txt).

 DBOrders is built over Twitter's [Bootstrap framework](https://getbootstrap.com/).
 Bootstrap is licensed under the [MIT License](./lic/bootstrap.txt).